Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Methodologies for Storage Capacity Assessments

 \subsubsection{Reservoir Characterization and Static Modeling}

-High-resolution 3D geological models are foundational for static CO\textsubscript{2} storage capacity estimation, integrating well logs, core samples, 3D seismic surveys, and other geophysical measurements.
+High-resolution 3D geological models are foundational for estimating static storage capacity, integrating well logs, core samples, seismic surveys, and other geophysical measurements.
 These models delineate reservoir geometry and quantify petrophysical properties (e.g., porosity, permeability, and fluid saturation) that are essential for static and dynamic simulations.
 Advanced workflows employ seismic inversion and geostatistical techniques to enhance model fidelity.
-Static capacity is calculated volumetrically:
+Static capacity is calculated volumetrically \cite{bachu2007co2}:

 where \( A \) (m\textsuperscript{2}) is the effective area, \( h \) (m) is the net thickness, \( \phi \) (dimensionless) is the porosity, \( \rho_{\text{CO}_2} \) (kg/m\textsuperscript{3}) is the supercritical CO\textsubscript{2} density, and \( E \) (dimensionless) is an efficiency factor (e.g., 1–20\% for aquifers, 50–80\% for depleted reservoirs) accounting for sweep efficiency, heterogeneity, and trapping mechanisms \cite{gorecki2009development,}.
-Sensitivity analyses, using Monte Carlo simulations with triangular distributions (P10, P50, P90), can refine further uncertainty bounds.
+Sensitivity analyses, using Monte Carlo simulations with triangular distributions (P10, P50, P90), can further refine uncertainty bounds.